gene-walt/o3de-repo/Gems/Umbra/README.md

 ### 1. Install the Umbra SDK

-To use the Umbra Gem, you must obtain the Umbra SDK and a valid license from https://umbra3d.com/.
+To use the Umbra Gem, you must obtain the Umbra SDK and a valid license from the [Umbra website](https://www.umbra3d.com).
 Unzip the SDK package into a local folder.
 If building from source, refer to the SDK instructions to build binaries for your target platforms.
 Targeting non standard or new platforms may require updating CMake in the gem to link the correct libraries.

 ### 2. Install the Umbra Gem